 Is Microsoft Outlook Postponing 2024 launch due to Windows 12?

 The recent developments surrounding Microsoft’s decision to replace the mail and calendar apps in Windows 11 with a new version of Outlook have been quite rapid.
-Shortly after the initial announcement, Microsoft surprised everyone by announcing a reconsideration of their plans.
+Shortly after the initial announcement, Microsoft surprised everyone by reconsidering their plans.

 Naturally, this turn of events raises questions.
 What prompted this reconsideration?
-Did the Microsoft community express a significant number of negative reactions to the proposed changes?
+Did the Microsoft community express many negative reactions to the proposed changes?
 It remains to be seen what new information will emerge and shed light on the situation.

 Microsoft’s recent announcement about the upcoming major launch of Outlook in 2024 didn’t receive the enthusiastic response they had hoped for within the Microsoft community.
-There was a significant amount of negative feedback from customers, making it impossible for Microsoft to ignore their concerns.
-This unfavorable reaction has led to speculation that Microsoft may be reconsidering its plans, a viewpoint shared by Office 365 expert Michael Reinders.
+There was significant negative feedback from customers, making it impossible for Microsoft to ignore their concerns.
+This unfavorable reaction has led to speculation that Microsoft may reconsider its plans, a viewpoint shared by Office 365 expert Michael Reinders.

 Windows 11 successor: This is What Windows 12 could look like